delphix/appliance-build/README.md

 Now, with the "bootstrap" VM properly configured, we can run the build:

-    $ ./scripts/docker-run.sh make
+    $ ./scripts/docker-run.sh gradle ...

-This will create a new container based on the image we previously created, and then execute "make" inside of that container.
+This will create a new container based on the image we previously created, and then execute "gradle" inside of that container.

 The "./scripts/docker-run" script can also be run without any arguments, which will provide an interactive shell running in the container environment, with the appliance-build git repository mounted inside of the container; this can be useful for debugging and/or experimenting.

-By default, all "internal" variants will be built when "make" is specified without any options.
 Each variant will have ansible roles applied according to playbooks in per variant directories under live-build/variants.
-A specific variant can be built by passing in the variant's name:
+An appliance can be built by invoking the gradle task for the variant and platform desired.
+The task name has the form 'build\<Variant\>\<Platform\>'.
+For instance, the task to build the 'internal-minimal' variant for KVM is 'buildInternalMinimalKvm':

-    $ ./scripts/docker-run.sh make internal-minimal
+    $ ./scripts/docker-run.sh gradle buildInternalMinimalKvm

-When this completes, the newly built VM artifacts will be contained in the "live-build/artifacts" directory:
+When this completes, the newly built VM artifacts will be contained in the "live-build/build/artifacts/" directory:

-    $ ls -l live-build/artifacts
+    $ ls -lh live-build/build/artifacts/
-    total 6.0G
+    total 1.9G
-    -rw-r--r-- 1 root root  975M Apr 30 19:47 internal-minimal.ova
-    -rw-r--r-- 1 root root 1009M Apr 30 19:43 internal-minimal.qcow2
+    -rw-r--r-- 1 root root 275M Jan 11 22:31 internal-minimal-kvm.debs.tar.gz
-    -rw-r--r-- 1 root root  2.8G Apr 30 19:44 internal-minimal.vhdx
+    -rw-r--r-- 1 root root   45 Jan 11 22:31 internal-minimal-kvm.migration.tar.gz
-    -rw-r--r-- 1 root root  975M Apr 30 19:47 internal-minimal.vmdk
+    -rw-r--r-- 1 root root 636M Jan 11 22:33 internal-minimal-kvm.qcow2

+The appliance produced will contain a kernel optimized for the specified platform (which can be one of 'aws', 'azure', 'esx', 'gcp', or 'kvm').
+The appliance will also contain kernel modules built for that optimized kernel, and perhaps some other modules relevant to that platform only.

 ### Step 5: Use QEMU for Boot Verfication